BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ### 4.1.
 The UI <a id='sec41'></a>

 [Use Case Diagrams](#sec36) section inspects three scenarios from which we can deduce the expected functionality for the UI:
-- Present the current shape of the DCG via the OETV.
+- Present the current shape of the DAG via the OETV.
-- Present the data stored in the DCG via the user forms.
+- Present the data stored in the DAG via the user forms.
-- Present the node state data stored in the DCG via the OETV, user forms and the FE display.
+- Present the node state data stored in the DAG via the OETV, user forms and the FE display.
 - Present the FE data stored by the UI via the FE display.
-- Modify the shape of the DCG via the user forms.
+- Modify the shape of the DAG via the user forms.
-- Modify the data stored in the DCG via the user forms.
+- Modify the data stored in the DAG via the user forms.
-- Modify the FE mapping stored in the DCG (e.g. elements of a SC) via the FE display.
+- Modify the FE mapping stored in the DAG (e.g. elements of a SC) via the FE display.
 - Run SAs.

 First of all, the frontend shall define a user form for each type of the SAA (e.g. panel or stiffener).